 - 200 ml water

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Resting time 1 hour

-Place flour, 1 teaspoon of salt, 1 teaspoon of pepper and ajwain in a bowl, mix to combine and make a well in the centre.
-Place extra 120 ml oil in a jug with 200 ml water and stir to combine.
+Place flour, salt, pepper and ajwain in a bowl, mix to combine and make a well in the centre.
+Place oil in a jug with water and stir to combine.
 Gradually pour water mixture into the flour well, and mix to combine.
 Using your hands, mix until a soft dough forms, adding a little extra water, if necessary.
 Cover dough with a damp cloth and set aside for 1 hour to rest.

 Divide dough into 24 equal-sized pieces.
 Using your hands, roll into balls.
 On a lightly floured work surface, roll out each ball to a 9.5 cm round.
 Using a small, sharp knife, make a 3 cm cut in the centre of each round.

 Heat vegetable oil in a large, deep saucepan to 175°C on a cooking thermometer.
 Working in batches, cook rounds, turning halfway, for 4 minutes or until puffed and golden.
 Remove with a slotted spoon and drain on paper towel.
 Serve immediately.

 • Ajwain seeds are available from Indian food shops and spice shops.
 They have a caraway-like flavour.
 Substitute caraway seeds.